Skip to main content

 States with PT: Maharashtra (up to ₹2,500/year), Karnataka (up to ₹2,400/year), West Bengal, Tamil Nadu, Gujarat, Andhra Pradesh, Telangana, and more.

-The common payslip error: Your payslip shows the state where your employer’s registered office or payroll is processed — not where you physically work.
-If you’re a remote employee hired by a Delhi-registered company but living in Karnataka, your payslip may correctly show ₹0 PT (because your employer’s payroll state is Delhi).
+Common payslip error: Your payslip shows the PT based on your employer’s registered payroll state — not where you physically work.
+A remote employee hired by a Delhi-registered company but living in Karnataka may correctly see ₹0 PT.
 This is not an error.
-See our Professional Tax guide for state-by-state rates.
+See our full Professional Tax guide for the state-by-state breakdown.

 Calculate your exact PT with our Professional Tax Calculator.